gabssanto/TechTalks/AI_Pair_Programming.md

 # Introduction
-> This article is something that will quickly be outdaded due to |the fast pacing progress of AI, but it is a good starting point to understand the current state of AI and how it can be used to enhance the developer experience.

-In today's rapidly evolving technological landscape, Artificial Intelligence (AI) has become a powerful tool that empowers developers to enhance their skills and capabilities.
-AI brings a wide range of possibilities and applications, revolutionizing the way we approach development tasks and unlocking new opportunities for innovation.
+In today's rapidly evolving technological landscape, Artificial Intelligence (AI) has emerged as a powerful tool that empowers developers to enhance their skills and capabilities.
+With its wide range of possibilities and applications, AI revolutionizes the way we approach development tasks, unlocking new opportunities for innovation.
+Although the fast pace of AI progress may render this article outdated soon, it serves as an excellent starting point for understanding the current state of AI and its potential to enhance the developer experience.

 # AI Pair Programming

-## Code analysis
+## Code Analysis

 ### React Bug Hunt Example

-Here I show how to use pair programming to solve a bug in a React application.
-The bug is that the component is in a loop due to the missing dependency array in the `useEffect` hook.
-The solution is to add the dependency array.
-This is an easy case scenario for an experienced developer, but it is a good example to show how AI pair programming can be used to quickly solve bugs, note that for even experienced developers, smalls mistakes like that are pretty common.
+To illustrate the benefits of AI pair programming, let's examine a bug in a React application and demonstrate how AI can quickly resolve it.
+In this scenario, the bug is caused by a missing dependency array in the `useEffect` hook, resulting in a component being stuck in a loop.
+While experienced developers may easily identify and rectify such issues, it serves as a practical example of how AI pair programming can expedite bug-solving.
+It's worth noting that even seasoned developers commonly make small mistakes like this.

 [Running Example](https://1482073.playcode.io/)

 <details>
   <summary>Code</summary>